Beware, this is a long blog. Take a deep breath, jump in, but be prepared to navigate in manageable segments.

 See here http://www.outbackphoto.com/places/2000/20001022_Hundertwasser.html for some more images of his work.

-I was reminded passing the power station with its disguised chimney (still belching noxious effluent of course) of a once boring old East German school block in Wittenberg which Sue and I saw last year, also given the Hundertwasser treatment, and of a totally outrageous but beautiful hotel and appartment complex in this style in the centre of nearby Magdeburg.
+I was reminded passing the pictured recycling plant with its disguised chimney of a once boring old East German school block in Wittenberg which Sue and I saw last year, also given the Hundertwasser treatment, and of a totally outrageous but beautiful hotel and appartment complex in this style in the centre of nearby Magdeburg.

 Flair, colour, inspiration and curves – all lost in so much of modern industrial architecture.